CodeDialect/audiobooks-near/README.md

 # Audiobook Marketplace for NEAR Blockchain

 ## Description
 This project is an audiobook marketplace built on the NEAR Blockchain.
+Where users can add their own audiobooks by filling form that contains Title Description Image Link Audio Link and Price.
+Users can update their profile picture.
+Other users can Buy and Sell their books.
+And a Login Management System.

+## Functions
+User must connect their near wallet

+Signup or Register:-
+User cannot proceed without signing up

+Signin or Login:-
+User should signup before signing in

+Profile:-
+User can add books (audioUrl must be valid), Sell and Edit or cancel the listing.
+User can update their profile picture.

+Home:-
+All the collections shown only if it is listed for selling

 ## Getting Started
 To get a local copy up and running follow these simple steps.